System Settings - General

 To open the General Settings choose 'Options > General settings' from the main menu or press the F10 function key on your keyboard.
 The General Settings page contains various general settings of the working environment in FL Studio.

-- Associate project files with application - Associates FL Studio project files with FL Studio (so that if you double-click on a .flp file in Windows FL Studio will open automatically.
+- Associate project files with application - Associates FL Studio project files with FL Studio so that if you double-click on a .flp file, FL Studio will open automatically.
 NOTE: If you are using more than one version of FL Studio, use this option to associate files with your preferred version, or to change it as needed.

-- Auto zip empty channels - FL Studio will automatically zip all empty channels and unzip all non-empty channels when switching between patterns.
-Empty is considered a pattern that does
+- Auto zip empty channels - FL Studio will automatically collapse empty Channels and expand non-empty Channels when switching between patterns.
+Empty Channels are those without active steps or note data.

 - Auto select linked modules - Depending on state:

 - ON - 1.
 Plugins close & 2.
 Mixer track auto-focus:

 - 1. Plugins close - Opening a plugin closes any open plugin interfaces.
 This keeps your desktop free of plugin window clutter.

 - 2. Mixer track auto-focus - When selecting plugins (click on the UI or Channel button) the Mixer will select the linked Mixer track for that plugin.

 - 3. Channel Rack - Vertical height and scroll position changes to suit Channel group and selected plugin.